gnolang/blog/posts/2024-09-02_myg-11/README.md

 # Gno Core Updates

-## gnobro is Live
+## `gnobro` is Live

-What's gnobro, you say?
+What's `gnobro`, you say?
 Simply put, it's a terminal based realm browser you can use to explore realms and improve the development experience on 'gnodev'.
 [See it in action](https://github.com/gnolang/gno/pull/2608).

 ## Changelog